vuejs-templates/webpack/README.md

     - Selenium and chromedriver dependencies automatically handled.
     - Automatically spawns the Selenium server.

-### Fork It And Make Your Own
+### Contributions

+**NB**: This repo has been forked from vue-webpack-boilerplate to build help you start a Django application utilizing the awesomeness of `Vue JS` and `vue-cli`

+Feel free to contribute to this repo.

-You can fork this repo to create your own boilerplate, and use it with `vue-cli`:
+To create your own boilerplate, fork this repo or [vue-webpack-boilerplate](https://github.com/vuejs-templates/webpack) and use it with `vue-cli`:

 ``` bash
 vue init username/repo my-project